github/opensource.guide/activities/hello-world/index.md

 #### Make and commit changes

 1. Click the `README.md` file.
-2. Click the pencil icon in the upper right corner of the file view to edit.
+2. Click the <span class="octicon octicon-pencil"></span> pencil icon in the upper right corner of the file view to edit.
 3. In the editor, add some text, write a bit about yourself.
 4. Write a commit message that describes your changes.